-When living with a dog, you encounter many experiences with it as you learn to live with it.
-At some point, you need the right words to describe your flurry friend to your friends and family while conversing and bragging.
+When living with a dog, you encounter many experiences as you learn to live with it.
+At some point, you need the right words to describe your furry friend to your friends and family while conversing and bragging.

-The words to describe dogs below help you out to find the best description for your pet.
+The words to describe dogs listed below will help you find the best description for your pet.

-Dogs have beautiful looks that you would not want to miss letting your friends know.
+Dogs have beautiful looks that you would not want to miss telling your friends about.
 Here are some examples to help you describe the appearance of your pet dog.

 01Adorable

 Adorable describes a delightful appearance that makes you smile in amazement.
-It shows how pretty a dog is that makes someone pleased.
+It shows how pretty a dog is.

-E.g. “It is so amazing to take a dog walk with my puppy through the streets alley and having everyone say how adorable it is.”
+E.g. “I love taking a walk with my puppy through the streets and having everyone say how adorable he/she is.”

 Photo by psiedoll La on reshot